 Next, we have Mayfair for Madeline’s which is becoming trendy again because classics don’t die!
 Great architecture, great parks, and the area that most conveys the sense of this imperial city.
 The architect to become obsessed with is Robert Adam.

-Highlights include Ice cream parlor at Fortnum and Mason, Churchill’s War Rooms, the London Eye, Truc Vert for breakfast, Charles II street, SW1; Fish and Chips on Marylebone Lane, Tea at Claridge’s, Cos for clothes, St. James’ Park, Westminster Abbey, Allens-the butcher on Mount Street and Buckingham Palace (changing of the guard especially), Punchbowl Pub, and Spencer House.
+Highlights include Ice cream parlor at Fortnum and Mason, Churchill’s War Rooms, the London Eye, Truc Vert for breakfast, Charles II Street, SW1; Fish and Chips on Marylebone Lane, Tea at Claridge’s, Cos for clothes, St. James’ Park, Westminster Abbey, Allens-the butcher on Mount Street and Buckingham Palace (changing of the guard especially), Punchbowl Pub, and Spencer House.
 Feeling like an expedition?
 Regent’s Park Zoo and Primrose Hill.
-Where to stay: Claridge’s
+Where to stay: Claridge’s.

-Notting Hill is about eating and exploring the cool factor.
-Architect to become obsessed with—Erno Goldfinger (Trellick Tower).
-Highlights: kids movies at The Electric Cinema; La Taqueria, Daylesford Organic, Books for Cooks, Emma Hope, The Oak, Lisboa Patisserie on Goleborne Road, vintage at Rellick, the Serpentine Gallery in Hyde Park, Mini Picassos.
+Some of the best highlights are kids’ movies at The Electric Cinema; La Taqueria, Daylesford Organic, Books for Cooks, Emma Hope, The Oak, Lisboa Patisserie on Golborne Road, vintage at Rellick, the Serpentine Gallery in Hyde Park, Mini Picassos.
 Their Nibs kids clothing and Cheeky Monkeys toys.
-Further afield is Hampton Court Palace and Petersham Nurseries.
-Where to stay: Miller’s Residence
+Further afield are Hampton Court Palace and Petersham Nurseries.

 Looking for where to stay?
 Try the Miller’s Residence.

 All these and much more await you and your family so when are you visiting?